wso2/choreo-samples/sfdc-outbound-msg-to-gsheet/readme.md

 > Note: Here Sheet refresh URL is https://www.googleapis.com/oauth2/v3/token

 ## Testing
-Run the Ballerina project created by the integration template by executing `bal run` from the root.
+Run the Ballerina project created by the integration sample by executing `bal run` from the root.

-Now you can do actions that trigger the `Workflow Rule` that is linked to the `Outbound Message` and observe that integration template runtime has received the `POST` request to the callback URL specified in the outbound message.
+Now you can do actions that trigger the `Workflow Rule` that is linked to the `Outbound Message` and observe that integration sample runtime has received the `POST` request to the callback URL specified in the outbound message.

 You can check the Google Sheet to verify that a new row was added containing information in the outbound message.